 Your horse’s coat is their first defense against the outside environment.
 It shields their body from infection, from the cold and from the heat.
 Gentle grooming can improve the coat’s condition, though harsh methods may dull and damage the skin and hair.
 The tools you choose to use on your horse can change the grooming experience from a special time for bonding to a routine that does more harm than good.

-Tools with metal blades can be useful in removing mud and hair, but they can also uncomfortably scrape the skin of sensitive horses and fray the hairs of the coat.
-With regular use, the coat may appear dull and not lay flat.
-Microabrasions of the skin can create entry points for bacteria to fester and can encourage skin infections, especially for immunocompromised horses.
+Tools with metal blades can be useful in removing mud and hair, but they can also uncomfortably scrape the skin causing a horse discomfort, and fraying the hairs.
+With regular use, the coat may appear dull and not lie flat.
+Microabrasions of the skin can create entry points for bacteria to fester and can encourage skin infections, especially for immuno-compromised horses.
 Brushing a horse with a skin infection then spreads the infection over the body, and can be transferred via the brush to other horses.
-Instead of risking skin and hair damage, stick with grooming tools that are safe, gentle and easy to sanitize.
+Instead of risking skin and hair damage, stick with grooming tools that are safe, gentle and easy to sanitize, like the StripHair Gentle Groomer by Betty's Best.
 Wash your brushes regularly to reduce risk of spreading pathogens to your horses.